Property Market Trends 2025: Where Moving Patterns in Australia Show Growth

 3. Remote Work + Saving Money

 Hybrid work is now normal for 70% of office jobs.
-People want Sydney wages with country costs.
+People want Sydney wages but country costs.

 Example: Central Coast NSW Impact: Sydney workers move.
 They keep their jobs.
 Result: Coastal suburbs grew +25% (2022-2025)